 When all of the cable lead housings are securely locked into the stator lead housings, slide the terminal housing assembly down over the studs in the top of the motor housing.
-Secure the terminal housing to the motor housing by tightening the hardware (10 and 11) in an alternating pattern until the terminal housing is fully seated in the motor housing.
-Torque the hex nuts (10) to 27 ft. lbs.
-(3,7 m. kg.).
+Secure the terminal housing to the motor housing by tightening the hardware (3 and 4) in an alternating pattern until the terminal housing is fully seated in the motor housing.